If you have a vote, you have a voice.

 What are ballot initiatives?

-Simply put, they mean that any citizen or organization may gather a predetermined number of signatures to qualify a measure to be placed on a ballot, which can be voted on in a future election.
+In Oregon, any citizen or organization may gather a predetermined number of signatures to qualify a measure to be placed on a ballot, which can be voted on in a future election.

 To qualify an initiative for the ballot in Oregon, the number of required signatures depends on the type of initiative: